 We purchase the vast majority of our wine from authorized New York and California state importers and distributors.
 All of the importers we work with take every measure possible to ensure that the wine remains cool at every step from the winery’s cellar to ours.

 We occasionally also purchase wine from private sources, such as personal wine collections or restaurant wine cellars, either through direct purchases or at auctions, subject to any legal restrictions that may apply.
 We only do this if we can be sure that the wines have been properly stored.
-We generally taste one or two bottles of a privately purchased collection before we sell it in order to confirm good condition.
+If quantities permit, we generally taste one or two bottles of a privately purchased collection before we sell it in order to confirm good condition.

 Despite these measures, as they say about older wines, “there are no good wines, just good bottles of wine”.
 At a certain age, no matter how good the storage, some wines simply fail to perform the way that we would ideally expect.
 You may return any defective (e.g. corked, heat damaged) wines to us for a refund.
 Our detailed return policy can be found here.